 To be elgible for all awards:

-1. The Competition Year begins on November 1 and runs through October 31 of the following year.
+1. The Competition Year begins on January 1 and runs through December 31 of the year.

-2. The rider must be a member in good standing and fulfill the minimum volunteer hours. (eight hours total -- four at either the Mid South Dressage Show or Mid South Team Challenge.)
-Click here for the Volunteer Hours Form.
+2. The rider must be a member in good standing and fulfill the minimum volunteer hours (eight hours total -- four at either the Mid South Dressage at the Park or Mid South Team Challenge).

-3. Activate the horse - notify the secretary on the membership form the horse/rider combination.
+3. Activate the horse - notify the Administrator on the membership form of the horse/rider combination.
 Points accrue only after activation date is in effect.

 We also present the following awards: